Joseph McNally (brother)

-Brother Joseph McNally (10 August 1923 – 27 August 2002), was an Irish brother from the De La Salle Brothers.
-He was the founder of St Patrick's Arts Centre, now known as LASALLE College of the Arts, in Singapore.
+Brother Joseph McNally (10 August 1923 – 27 August 2002), was an Irish-born Singaporean member of the De La Salle Brothers.
+He was the founder of St Patrick's Arts Centre, now known as Lasalle College of the Arts, in Singapore.

 Early life and education

 McNally grew up in Ballintubber, County Mayo.
-He began studying the arts in high school.
-McNally left his hometown when he was 14 to join the De La Salle Brothers.
+He began studying the arts in high school, and left his hometown at the age of 14 to join the De La Salle Brothers.
 He completed his novitiate at the De La Salle Retreat in Castletown, and his scholasticate at De La Salle College in Mallow, County Cork.
 In 1943, after graduating from De La Salle College, McNally taught at the college, where his interest in the arts grew.
 He took art classes at the Mallow Technical School in the evenings while teaching in the daytime.

 After teaching briefly in Malaysia, McNally returned to Ireland in 1951, enrolling in the Irish National College of Art.
 He graduated in 1954, and had his first solo exhibition that same year, at the Brown Thomas Gallery in Dublin.

 In 1968, McNally went to Columbia University, New York and took up its Master in Arts programme, studying first painting and later sculpture.
 He was awarded his PhD in Art Education from Columbia University in 1972.